KatsuteDev/Mal4J/README.md

 Run tests locally by adding a text file named `client.txt` that contains the client ID in the `src/test/java/resources` directory.

-Please note that the Client ID being used for tests must not have a client secret and must have an app redirect url of `http://localhost:5050`.
+Please note that the client ID being used for tests must not have a client secret and must have an app redirect url of `http://localhost:5050`.

 ### Remote Tests